mahttchoo/Courseflow-Flowchart-Generator/README.md

 - Please open this ppm viewer (https://www.cs.rhodes.edu/welshc/COMP141_F16/ppmReader.html) and then select the no_edges_picture.ppm or edges_picture.ppm file to view it.
 ![image](https://user-images.githubusercontent.com/94164990/226267737-f931db2f-7bdb-4845-8a53-0cddae4bcf05.png)
 ![image](https://user-images.githubusercontent.com/94164990/226267829-e38245f8-586e-46b6-a1dd-d724316fd025.png)

-Please watch this Youtube video (https://www.youtube.com/watch?v=ddMZyd1Rh9o) where we walked through running the code and showed what the  output looks like.

 ## Reflection
 ### Graph Generation and Picking Classes: